Audi A1: A1 Samurai Blue (2011–12)

-This model is a special edition in America.
-The model is known for its prints, striking on the sides, trunk and lateral mirrors (wine color) in addition to its elegant finishes in air conditioning exits, door handles, center console and mats. matching the same prints that surround the car (in wine color).
+The model is known for its prints, striking on the sides, trunk and lateral mirrors (wine colour) in addition to its elegant finishes in air conditioning exits, door handles, centre console and mats. matching the same prints that surround the car (in wine colour).

-The Audi A1 2012 model features a large engine, the 1.4 litere turbocharged FSI, which generates 122 hp and torque of 200 Nm.
-This engine can be coupled to two options of gearbox, a S Tronic of 7 speeds, this last one counts in all the versions with pallets of changes behind the steering wheel.
+The Audi A1 2012 model features a larger engine, the 1.4 litre turbocharged FSI, which generates 122 hp and torque of 200 Nm.
+This engine can be coupled to two options of gearbox, an S tronic of 7 speeds, this last one comes in all the versions with pallets of changes behind the steering wheel.
 Its traction is forward.

 A1 quattro (2012-13)

-It is a limited (333 units) version of the Audi A1 with 2.0 TFSI engine rated at 256 PS at 6000 rpm and 350 Nm at 2500-4500 rpm, six-speed transmission, electronic differential lock, 8.0Jx18 Glacier White cast alloy wheels in exclusive turbine design, 225/35-series tires, 312 mm diameter front brake discs, black calipers, ESP stabilization program with a sport mode, Glacier White metallic body colour, roof in high-gloss black, frame and grate of the single-frame grille in high-gloss black, curved bars in the headlights – the wings – in red, grille, roof arch and the rear hatch with quattro badges; tinted rear windows, black rear hatch and diffuser, tinted LED rear lights, exhaust system with two polished dual tailpipes on the left and the right, black interior, seats and armrests on the doors are in Silk Nappa leather with contrasting red seams, front S sport seats with bolsters, multi-way adjustment, integrated head restraints and a quattro badge on the backrest covers; lower section of the center console in high-gloss black, footrest and the pedal caps made of brushed stainless steel, red seams floor mat frame, door sill trims with A1 quattro badges, instrument cluster with white needles, red tachometer, quattro logo, color display for the driver information system; leather-wrapped flat bottom multifunction sport steering wheel with contrasting red stitching and the car's serial number, shift lever knob made of aluminum, control elements with aluminum-look finish.
+It is a limited (333 units) version of the Audi A1 with 2.0 TFSI engine rated at 256 PS at 6000 rpm and 350 Nm at 2500-4500 rpm, six-speed transmission, electronic differential lock, 8.0Jx18 Glacier White cast alloy wheels in exclusive turbine design, 225/35-series tires, 312 mm diameter front brake discs, black calipers, ESP stabilization program with a sport mode, Glacier White metallic body colour, roof in high-gloss black, frame and grate of the single-frame grille in high-gloss black, curved bars in the headlights – the wings – in red, grille, roof arch and the rear hatch with quattro badges; tinted rear windows, black rear hatch and diffuser, tinted LED rear lights, exhaust system with two polished dual tailpipes on the left and the right, black interior, seats and armrests on the doors are in Silk Nappa leather with contrasting red seams, front S sport seats with bolsters, multi-way adjustment, integrated head restraints and a quattro badge on the backrest covers; lower section of the centre console in high-gloss black, footrest and the pedal caps made of brushed stainless steel, red seams floor mat frame, door sill trims with A1 quattro badges, instrument cluster with white needles, red tachometer, quattro logo, colour display for the driver information system; leather-wrapped flat bottom multifunction sport steering wheel with contrasting red stitching and the car's serial number, shift lever knob made of aluminium, control elements with aluminium-look finish.

 The vehicle went on sale in the second half of 2012.